Skip to main content

 Some individuals with IDD who receive SSI and Medicaid subsequently lose both upon the retirement, disability, or death of a parent.
 This occurs because the individual with IDD starts receiving a Social Security benefit, or Survivor's benefit, via the parent that results in them being ineligible for SSI.
 In this instance, however, they can still qualify for Medicaid as a Disabled Adult Child (DAC) under Section 1634 of the Social Security Act.

 Other individuals with IDD may not have been on SSI or Medicaid before they began receiving Social Security from the retirement, disability, or death of a parent, often preventing them from applying for SSI Medicaid.
-Individuals with IDD making less than $1,215/month (2023) can apply for Special Medicaid through their local County Board of Social Services.
-If the individual is making more than $1,677/month (2023), can apply for special status through DDD whereby the individual completes a DDD intake application and, upon approval for services, would receive a Medicaid application through the DDD waiver unit when approaching age 21.
+Individuals with IDD making less than 100% of the Federal Poverty Level (FPL) or $1,255/month (2024) can apply for Special Medicaid through their local County Board of Social Services.
+If the individual is making more than 138% of the FPL or $1,732/month (2024), can apply for special status through DDD whereby the individual completes a DDD intake application and, upon approval for services, would receive a Medicaid application through the DDD waiver unit when approaching age 21.

 Certain individuals with IDD become eligible to receive Medicare, in addition to Medicaid, before the age of 65.
 These individuals are referred to as "Dual Eligibles."
 For example, this often occurs when an individual with IDD receives a Social Security benefit off a retired parent's work record for 24 months, after which the individual automatically starts to receive Medicare.